farmhill-learning/autism-guide/content/autistic-adults/6-aging-and-later-life.md

 * Training healthcare, legal, and social-care professionals to recognise autism in older adults, particularly those never diagnosed in childhood.

-Talking about aging and later life in the adulthood section affirms that autistic lives are lifelong, evolving journeys—not stories that stop at age 21 or 25.
+Talking about aging and later life in the adulthood section affirms that autistic lives are lifelong, evolving journeys - not stories that stop at age 21 or 25.
 Bringing parents’ worries, older adults’ voices, and legal-planning questions into the open allows families and communities to plan with care rather than fear, and to advocate for systems that honour autistic people across the entire lifespan.